BBBSnowball/bl808-linux-nixos/README.md

     - `load_load_bl808_*.bin` are written to address 0x2000 (group0, M0) resp.
 0x52000 (group1, D0).
 The files contain
       raw RISC-V instructions.
 The `result-linux` directory also includes ".elf" (with debug symbols) and ".asm" (assembly text) files of these programs.
 Have a look at the ".asm" if you are curious.
+      - Actually, the GUI creates the files `img_group0.bin` and `img_group1.bin`, which are slightly different from our binaries.
+As far as I can tell, they are just zero-padded to a multiple of 16 bytes.
     - 0x58000000 is the start of the flash execute-in-place (XIP) region.
 The bootrom will map the start of our `low_load` binaries to this address.
 Execute-in-place means that the flash will act like a memory-mapped ROM so we can run programs from flash without loading them into RAM.